cloudbiskuit/notefort/README.md

 - Uninstall the application Helm chart.

 ## Proof of Concept (PoC)
 This section provides a demonstration of Notefort successfully deployed on AWS EKS, confirming the end-to-end setup from infrastructure provisioning to application deployment.
 The following screenshots validate that the application is running as expected.
-Click on the image to to see the high-resolution version.

 <br>